Davy enters battle for control of rival Goodbody

 Data editing errors blamed after 20 per cent rise in home starts reported as a 13 per cent decline.
 Photograph: Alan Betson

-Minister for Finance is leaning towards a budget based on a no-deal Brexit, with Britain crashing out of the EU on October 31st.
-A final decision is not expected until later this month but the Sunday Business Post cites “senior sources” saying this “more likely option” for the October 8th Budget 20920 would include a package of support designed to help business and support jobs... but ould take tax cuts off the table.
+Minister for Finance Paschal Donohoe is leaning towards a budget based on a no-deal Brexit, with Britain crashing out of the EU on October 31st.
+A final decision is not expected until later this month but the Sunday Business Post cites “senior sources” saying this “more likely option” for the October 8th Budget 2020 would include a package of supports designed to help business and support jobs . . . but ould take tax cuts off the table.

-Officials in housing minister Eoghan Murphy’s department are blaming “data editing errors” after incorrectly reporting there had been a 13 per cent drop in the new of new homes on which construction started in March, April and May, the Sunday Times writes.
-In fact, there was a 20 per cent rise in new home starts over those months/.
+Officials in housing minister Eoghan Murphy’s department are blaming “data editing errors” after incorrectly reporting there had been a 13 per cent drop in the number of new homes on which construction started in March, April and May, the Sunday Times writes.
+In fact, there was a 20 per cent rise in new home starts over those months.

 Finally, the Observer reports that Marks & Spencer is likely to fall out of the heavyweight Ftse-100 index for the first time this week.
-The retailer has been struggling for several years to reinvigorate its sales, especially outside the food business.
-The 135-year business is likely to be replaced by a Russian mining business called Polymetal International.
+The retailer has been struggling for several years to reinvigorate sales, especially outside the food business.
+The 135-year business is likely to be replaced on the index by a Russian mining business called Polymetal International.